KevinGlinski/SmartthingsScripts/README.md

-# SmartthingsScripts
+# Smartthings Scripts
-Home Automation Smartthings scripts
+Collection of my Smartthings Apps that I use in my own home automation setup.